cesca95/TeleoperatedGroundRobot/README.md

 [Simulation with Turtlesim ](https://youtu.be/OcLwWefhjv0)

 ## Recommendations
-While building the system we spotted some limitations in the hand gesture detection due to accuracy of sensors' work and due to user-defined tresholds.
-The idea to minimalize those limitations is to calibrate range of tresholds before use by each user.
+While building the system we spotted some limitations in the hand gesture detection due to accuracy of sensors' work and due to user-defined thresholds.
+The idea to minimize those limitations is to calibrate range of thresholds before use by each user.
-ideas: calibrate range of tresholds addording to each user.
+ideas: calibrate range of thresholds according to each user.

 ## Authors
 * Adam Berka: berkaadam7@gmail.com